Reupenny/AS-Notified/README.md

 Better Notified helps you stay informed about important events on your website.
 This plugin allows you to receive notifications about failed emails, new user registrations, plugin updates, core updates, and new comments in real-time through Telegram.

-Please note this is my first plugin for wordpress and i am new to PHP.
+Please note this is my first plugin for wordpress and I am new to PHP.
-Plugin Update Checker is being used to push updates.

 <div align="center" width="100%">
     <img src="Screenshot_1.png" alt="" />